Estimate Time7 min

 The sample target investment mixes below show illustrative blends of stocks, bonds, and short-term investments with different levels of risk and growth potential.
 With retirement likely to span 30 years or so, you'll want to find a balance between risk and growth potential.

-Data source: Fidelity Investments and Morningstar Inc, 2021 (1926-2020).
+Data source: Fidelity Investments and Morningstar Inc, 2022 (1926-2022).
 Past performance is no guarantee of future results.
 Returns include the reinvestment of dividends and other earnings.
 This chart is for illustrative purposes only.
 It is not possible to invest directly in an index.
 Time periods for best and worst returns are based on calendar year.
-For information on the indexes used to construct this table, see Data Source in the notes below.
+For information on the indexes used to construct this table, see Data Source in the footnotes below.
 The purpose of the target asset mixes is to show how target asset mixes may be created with different risk and return characteristics to help meet an investor’s goals.
 You should choose your own investments based on your particular objectives and situation.
 Be sure to review your decisions periodically to make sure they are still consistent with your goals.

 Consider diversification: Build a diversified mix of stocks, bonds, and short-term investments, according to how comfortable you are with market volatility, your overall financial situation, and how long you are investing for.
 Doing so may provide you with the potential for the growth you need without taking on more risk than you are comfortable with.
 But remember: Diversification and asset allocation do not ensure a profit or guarantee against loss.
 Get help creating an appropriate investment strategy by working with a Fidelity professional or utilizing our Planning & Guidance Center.